CardboardIoT/smart-pinhole-workshop/README.md

 Also, when you have all the bits & bobs you don't have to hack the [__Pinhole Camera__][4] directly.
 The hardware can be placed alongside the camera.
 Enough to showcase what a smart camera can do.

-As Cardboard IOT, we will be using this teaching format to bring you fun DIY smart product kits.
-[Register here to find out more](http://cardboardiot.com).

-[Do let us know](mailto:hello@cardboardiot.com?subject=problems) if you're having any problems with the workshop.
+[Do let us know](mailto:hello@cardboardiot.com?subject=problems) if you're having any problems.
 We really want to make this a pleasant learning experience.

+Coming soon is our first all in one DIY smart product kit.
+[Stay in touch to find when its ready](http://cardboardiot.com).

 ### How smart?